d3plus/d3plus-axis/README.md

 <a name="Axis.ticks"></a>

 #### Axis.ticks([*value*])
-If *value* is specified, sets the tick values of the legend and returns the current class instance.
+If *value* is specified, sets the tick values of the axis and returns the current class instance.
 If *value* is not specified, returns the current tick values, which by default are interpreted based on the [domain](#Axis.domain) and the available [width](#Axis.width).

 **Kind**: static method of <code>[Axis](#Axis)</code>